orbit-love/git-notify/README.md

 _Communicate important updates to your team via git commit messages_.

+## Why did we fork this project?

+Versions of the package simple-git before 3.16.0 are vulnerable to Remote Code Execution (RCE) via the clone(), pull(), push() and listRemote() methods, due to improper input sanitization.
+This vulnerability exists due to an incomplete fix of [CVE-2022-25912](https://github.com/advisories/GHSA-9p95-fxvg-qgq2).

 ## What is git-notify?

 Sometimes you need to communicate changes to other developers on your project.
 In a small team, a Slack message works okay, but in larger teams and distributed organizations (such as open source projects), reaching everyone can be a pain.